Know before you go

 - New patients: Bring your medical history or a list of providers you have seen in the past.

-After scheduling your appointment by phone or eCare, you will be sent a link with information about your appointment.
-When it is time for your appointment to begin, you'll click on this link to be connected with a provider.
+After scheduling your appointment by phone or though MyChart, you will be sent a link with information about your appointment.
+When it is time for your appointment to begin, you'll click on this link to be connected with your provider.